Create a new scan (full configuration)

 • Elect to receive an email when the scan is complete.

-• If you do not want the team to try to solve such issues, clear the check box.
+• If you do not want to allow intervention by the Scan Enablement Team, clear the check box.

-• If intervention is allowed: Optionally include a message to the team, if you think they might need specific information to resolve an issue.
+• If you allow intervention, you can include a message to the team if you think they might need specific information to resolve an issue.
+Optional.

 Results